-In line with occupancy increases, associated servicing needs and a short unit turnaround period, management strengthened its maintenance and support capabilities during the year.
-This enabled the company to capture revenue opportunities from many short-term lease opportunities that continue to present themselves to date, while preparing for and servicing longer term requirements, both in the residential areas and also in back-end systemic operations.
-Whilst in previous years there was a strong focus on cost containment, during 2018 management carefully implemented a number of measures to further improve the product and spent money in areas that needed to be refurbished so as to ensure that all new business could be serviced to client expectations.
+During the year under review, management continued to strengthen its maintenance and support capabilities.
+This enabled the company to capture revenue from many short-term lease opportunities that continue to present themselves, while preparing for and servicing longer term requirements, both in the residential areas and also in back-end systemic operations.
+During 2019, management carefully implemented further measures to improve the product and spent money in areas that needed to be refurbished so as to ensure that all new business could be serviced to client expectations.
 Providing secure accommodation with a 24 x 7 service continues to be a key criterion to this day.